gio-del/ODC-Challenges-CTF/shellcode/onlyreadwrite/README.md

 ## What syscalls can we use?

-To find out what syscalls we can use we can use the following command:
+To find out what syscalls we can use there is the following command:

 ```bash
 seccomp-tools dump ./onlyreadwrite